Annunciation House

 Short-term volunteers.
 We are currently receiving high numbers of refugees and need additional volunteer help to accommodate these guests.
 During such busy times, we are grateful for the help of short-term volunteers who can commit to a minimum of two weeks of service with us.
 We accept short-term volunteers no more than two months in advance due to the unpredictability of the need.

-For more information, read this document [Word].
+For more information, read this document [PDF].

 Interested volunteers from outside the El Paso area: Click here to apply.